lucfe2010/lucfe-hexo/source/_posts/category level1/category level2/11ty_wiki.md

+---
+title: 11ty wiki
+---

 1. 查看当前地址
-npm config get registry
+`npm config get registry`
 复制

 2. 设置当前地址（设置为淘宝镜像）
-不要用这个npm config set registry http://registry.npm.taobao.org/ npm config set registry https://registry.npmmirror.com 复制
+不要用这个`npm config set registry http://registry.npm.taobao.org/`
+`npm config set registry https://registry.npmmirror.com` 复制
 3. 设置当前地址（设置为默认地址）
-npm config set registry https://registry.npmjs.org/
+`npm config set registry https://registry.npmjs.org/`

 MAKE A PROJECT DIRECTORY
 Create a directory for your project using the mkdir command (short for make directory):

-mkdir eleventy-sample
+`mkdir eleventy-sample`
 Now move into that directory with the cd command (short for change directory):

-cd eleventy-sample
+`cd eleventy-sample`

 ## INSTALL ELEVENTY
 ### CREATE A package.json
 Installing Eleventy into a project requires a package.json file.
 The npm command (provided by Node.js) will create one for you with npm init -y. -y tells npm to use default values and skips the command line questionnaire.

-npm init -y
+`npm init -y`

 ### INSTALL ELEVENTY
 @11ty/eleventy is published on npm and we can install and save it into our project’s package.json by running:

-npm install @11ty/eleventy --save-dev
+`npm install @11ty/eleventy --save-dev`
 You may also install Eleventy globally but the package.json installation method above is recommended.

 ## RUN ELEVENTY